React Native Animation

 We pass an inputRange [0,1] and get the outputRange['0deg', '360deg'] array.

 In this example, we declare a single animated value this.aninatedValue and use it with interpolate to create multiple animations, such as: marginLeft, opacity, fontSize, and rotate.
 We will interpolate these properties for styling such as opacity, margins, text sizes, and rotation properties.

 LayoutAnimation allow to globally configure, create, and update animations.
 This will be used for all views in the next render/layout cycle.

 The LayoutAnimation is quite useful, it has much less control than Animated and other animation libraries.

 To use this API in Android we need to set the following flags via UIManager:

 React Native LayoutAnimation Example

 In this example, we create a TouchableOpacity and a View component.
-Pressing the TouchableOpacity component calls the _onPress() method and it animates the View component by increases the width and height of View by 15 unit.
+On pressing the TouchableOpacity component calls the _onPress() method and it animates the View component by increases width and height of View by 15 unit.